zendframework/zf2-documentation/docs/languages/en/modules/zendservice.amazon.ec2.elasticip.rst

 .. rubric:: Disassociate an Elastic IP from an instance

 *disassociate* will disassociate an Elastic IP from an instance.
-If you terminate an Instance it will automaticly disassociate the Elastic IP address for you.
+If you terminate an Instance it will automatically disassociate the Elastic IP address for you.

 Returns a boolean ``TRUE`` or ``FALSE``.